Graffersid Blogs

 • Switch:

 First, it’s tough for a boss to switch to a job majorly for 2 reasons.
-That he is not proficient in any 1 of the skill for which he can be hired at a senior position; Second, he is always either overqualified or underqualified; Third, cause there is always insecurity in the mind of the employer with regards to the future.
+That he is not proficient in any 1 of the skills for which he can be hired at a senior position; Second, he is always either overqualified or underqualified; Third, cause there is always insecurity in the mind of the employer with regards to the future.
 Easier to switch in Job than to a Business

 • Satisfaction:

 As per the studies it is claimed that 80% of working individuals are not satisfied with their job.
 Satisfaction could also be of varying magnitude and reasons.
 You will be dependent on the company and your past experiences to define what work you do.
-Where are A business owner will 80% of the time be satisfied with the work he is doing since he has the freedom to choose.
+A business owner will 80% of the time be satisfied with the work he is doing since he has the freedom to choose.
 Business is better than a job.

 Job Satisfactions